uditmanav17/uditmanav17/readme.md

 ✍️ &nbsp;In my free time, I read books, tech blogs, explore new tech or go for long walks.\
 💬 &nbsp;Feel free to reach out if you want to work together, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at uditmanav17@gmail.com!\
-📄 &nbsp;Please have a look at my [Résumé](https://raw.githubusercontent.com/uditmanav17/uditmanav17/master/assets/Resume.pdf) for more details about me.
+📄 &nbsp;Feel free to have a look at my [Résumé](https://raw.githubusercontent.com/uditmanav17/uditmanav17/master/assets/Resume.pdf) to know more about me.
+👨‍💻 &nbsp;Find me solving problems at [Leetcode](https://leetcode.com/uditmanav17/).

 <img alt="Coding" src="https://raw.githubusercontent.com/uditmanav17/uditmanav17/master/assets/Coding.gif" align="right" width="300" height="180"/>